philippinespire/pire_lcwgs_data_processing/salarias_fasciatus/README.md

 zcat test06.snpStat.gz | head -n 100000 > test06.100k.snpStat
 ```

-Next, edit the `.gitignore` file to allow the subsetted txt file through when pushing changes.
+Next, edit the `.gitignore` file located in the parent dir to allow the subsetted txt file through when pushing changes.
 Pull the changes to your local computer and open the `processSnpStat.R` script.

 You are now in the R environment: